betrusted-io/xous-core/apps/repl/README.md

  - Text input comes via the `ime-frontend`
  - Graphical output is rendered via the `gam`

+[Push Events and Listeners](../../wiki/Push-Events-and-Listeners) provides an overview of the flow of messages between an Xous application and the Xous Services.

 The one demo command provisioned in the `repl` app plays a tone via the `codec` service.
 This was chosen because it is about one of the most complicated and comprehensive things you can do in the `repl` environment, as it requires